edgedb/edgedb-js/packages/auth-sveltekit/readme.md

 **Prerequisites**: Before adding EdgeDB auth to your Sveltekit app, you will first need to enable the `auth` extension in your EdgeDB schema, and have configured the extension with some providers (you can do this in CLI or EdgeDB UI).
 Refer to the auth extension docs for details on how to do this.

+### Client auth helper

-1. Initialize the client auth helper by passing configuration options to `createClientAuth()`.
+Initialize the client auth helper by passing configuration options to `createClientAuth()`.
 This will return a `ClientAuth` object which you can use in your components.
 You can skip this part if you find it unnecessary and provide all your data through the load functions (the next step), but we suggest having the client auth too and use it directly in your components to get OAuth, BuiltinUI and signout URLs.

 ```ts
 // src/lib/auth.ts